yaelcalleja/Log-Sentinel/README.md

 When anyone starts a company it automatically becomes an objective for the cybercriminals, we need to attend every suspicious behavior to prevent any attack.
-There is when log-recognizer can help any industry to be protected for this cyberdelincuents, the principal function of this script is filter all the data from the log file and then analyze if the log have any intrution attempt based on that data.
+There is when log-recognizer can help any industry to be protected for this cyberdelincuents, the principal function of this script is filter all the data from the log file and analyze if the log have any intrution attempt based on that data.

 ## Dependencies

 `- Python`